What is ‚Denk ich an Deutschland‘

 Denk ich an Deutschland 2019

-On March 15th, 2019, the Alfred Herrhausen Gesellschaft and the Frankfurter Allgemeine Zeitung are jointly organizing the tenth Denk ich an Deutschland conference “Who Do We Think We Are?
+On March 15th, 2019, the Alfred Herrhausen Gesellschaft and the Frankfurter Allgemeine Zeitung were jointly organizing the tenth Denk ich an Deutschland conference “Who Do We Think We Are?
 German Self-Perception in a Tumultuous Europe”.